token-tricksters/deep-learning-nlp/README.md

-# CS 224N Default Final Project - Multitask BERT
+# DNLP SS23 Final Project - Multitask BERT

-This is the starting code for the default final project for the Stanford CS 224N class.
-You can find the handout [here](https://web.stanford.edu/class/cs224n/project/default-final-project-bert-handout.pdf)
+This is the starting code for the default final project for the Deep Learning for Natural Language Processing course at the University of Göttingen.
+You can find the handout [here](tbd)

 In this project, you will implement some important components of the BERT model to better understanding its architecture.
 You will then use the embeddings produced by your BERT model on three downstream tasks: sentiment classification, paraphrase detection and semantic similarity.